Mercury Auto Insurance Review

 Mercury vs. Amica

-Awarded “Best for Customer Service” in our review of the best auto insurance companies, Amica is an all-star when it comes to customer satisfaction.
+Awarded “Best for Customer Service” in our other top picks for auto insurance, Amica is an all-star when it comes to customer satisfaction.
 Amica earned a perfect score of five out of five from J.D.
 Power, while Mercury was awarded two out of five (the very bottom of the list).
 The providers are similar in terms of core coverage, with a few key differences.
 Mercury offers ride-share coverage, while Amica offers additional benefits with your policy, like free repairs, lost wage reimbursement if you have to appear in court, and $1,000 for bail bonds.
 If you drive with services like Uber and Lyft, we recommend going with Mercury, but if you value smooth customer experience, Amica is your best bet.

 Mercury Auto Insurance FAQ